"Pujya Deepakbhai offers a Gnani's understanding of the deeper spiritual meaning of "Shiva"."

 Dada Bhagwan Foundation spreads the spiritual science of Akram Vignan - the science of Self Realization, as expounded by the Param Pujya Dada Bhagwan.Read More

 “May the world attain Ultimate Peace and may some attain Liberation”Read More

 Located 20 kms from Ahmedabad, Simandhar City is a place for spiritual progress.
 It is known as “A Clean City, Green City & Pure City!!!”Read More

 A unique non-sectarian Temple inspired by Akram Vignani, Param Pujya Dada Bhagwan.Read More

 According to scriptures, Lord Shiva is God who was residing in Himalayan Mountains.
 Parvati was his wife and Ganesh and Kartik were his sons.
 These are physical attributes but in true sense any human being who attains 'Self Realization' achieves the internal state of 'Shiva'.

 The essence behind the word "Neelkanth" is that one who has swallowed all the poisons (abuses and insults) given to him in this world with equanimity and yet offered blessings to others, hence becoming Shiva.

-You too can experience self realization by attending 'Gnanvidhi' from Pujya Deepakbhai.
+You too can experience Self Realization by attending 'Gnan Vidhi' by Pujya Deepakbhai.
 Thereafter by observing five Agnas (fundamental principles) would lead you to ultimate salvation.

 Left side of the Trimandir houses a Shivling – a symbolic representation of the Self (Awareness of Soul).
 Surrounding the Shivling there are Goddess Parvati, Lord Ganesh and Lord Hanuman, which can be depicted through this 360 degree panorama picture.